charle692/-apollo-client-stale-onCompleted-data/README.md

 ## Instructions

 1. Run `npm install`
-2. Run `npm test` for the reproduction, I've added console.log statements to illustrate the problem
+2. Run `npm test` for the reproduction, I've added console.log statements to illustrate the problem as well as an assertion that passes in version: `3.4.17`

 ## Notes